Main Library Collections

 How to Access?

-When you find a book in the catalog, verify that the item is available (status = “check shelf”).
+When you find a book in the catalog, verify that the item is available (status = “Available”).
 Then, make a note of its location and call number.

-Print books are shelved in open stacks on the 1st and 2nd floors.
-The Library uses the Library of Congress classification scheme which ensures that books are shelved by subject.
-If you need to learn how to read LC call numbers, refer to one of the many short videos on Youtube.
+Print books are shelved in open stacks on the first and second floors.
+The Library uses the Library of Congress classification scheme, which ensures that books are shelved by subject.
+If you need to learn how to read LC call numbers, refer to one of the many short videos on YouTube.

-In each bookcase, the call number sequence starts at the top left of each shelving unit, and increases as one moves from top to bottom, and from left to right.
-If you need help finding a book, please talk to a member of the Library staff.
+In each bookcase, the call number sequence starts at the top left of each shelving unit and increases as one moves from top to bottom and from left to right.
+If you need help finding a book, contact a member of the Library staff.

 The Library’s collection of e-Books currently provides access to around 700,000 titles and is growing steadily.
 The Library has defined the e-Book format as its preferred format, though print formats are still acquired.
 We welcome suggestions for e-Book purchases, which can often be processed within a few working days.